amrabdelmoghny/WFI32-IoT/GettingStarted.md

 2. Enter your thing name and a friendly name and claim your device by registering it.
 Thing name can be found at the top of the demo web page just above the temperature graph
 3. Successfully claimed devices will show up in the device listing in the left side panel.
 4. Using Amazon Alexa® app, enable the skill '<img src="resources/media/figure_2_5_1.png" width="30" /> [Microchip IoT](https://www.amazon.com/gp/product/B08B5THZH5?ref&ref=cm_sw_em_r_as_dp_iuhtblwcTlYL4)' and add the dev board as a smart home device.
-5. You can now control the on-board **Yellow LED** with voice commands using the friendly name provided while claiming the device earlier:
+5. You can now control the on-board **YELLOW LED** with voice commands using the friendly name provided while claiming the device earlier:
 > Alexa, turn on the light

  **Note**: You can find out more information about connecting a smart home device to Alexa from [this link](http://tinyurl.com/alexa-smart-home)